 Finally, in 2019, I used print-on-demand to showcase a set of photos which originated 30-odd years ago as 35mm slides.
 The views of lotus in Kenilworth Aquatic Gardens are accompanied by descriptions of the lotus plant’s amazing qualities, and by photos of Asian artifacts which incorporate lotus motifs.

-My interest in glass houses that started in the Conservatory of the U.S. Botanic Garden continues to the present.
-I have visited and photographed in eight others and plan to put together a book using those images in 2021.
+My interest in glasshouses that started in the Conservatory of the U.S. Botanic Garden continues to the present.
+I have visited and photographed in eight other conservatories in order to create my latest book, Plants Under Glass.